 - The student must maintain a 2.0 “C” grade point average (on a 4.0 scale) in all general education and nursing classes, including Nursing Practicum, to progress to the next semester.
 Nursing courses require students to achieve at least a 78% (lowest “C” grade) to progress.

 - See Graduation Policy below to review the final comprehensive exit exam that must be passed for program completion.

 Re-admission will be decided by the admitting institution.
 A student who fails or leaves the program for any reason will be permitted one opportunity to re-enroll (regardless of which semester).?
 The student has the right to appeal to the administration of the admitting institution and should follow that institution’s appeal procedures.

-Due to differences in nursing curriculum in other nursing programs, ARNEC will not accept transfer credit for previously taken Registered Nursing courses.
+Due to differences in nursing curriculum in other nursing programs, ARNEC will not accept transfer credit for previously taken Registered Nursing courses.?
 Students who were enrolled in another program will follow the same requirements and admission procedures as students who have never attended another nursing program.
-If an enrolled ARNEC student needs to transfer to another ARNEC member institution, then permission may be granted from the institution that the student wishes to transfer to, based on space availability and the institution’s requirements for transfer students.

 Advanced Placement of Students